henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 [Deja-fu](https://github.com/lambdaisland/deja-fu) is a new Clojurescript date/time library positioning itself as being for
 "applications where dealing with time is not enough of their core business to justify these large dependencies".
-The large dependendencies being referred to there are those required by cljc.java-time.
+The 'large dependendencies' being referred to there are those required by cljc.java-time.

 Deja-Fu's API offers a pure-cljs `Time` entity and otherwise wraps the platform js/Date objects, via the goog.date API.